 California made history in 2006 when it passed the Global Warming Solutions Act (AB 32), which calls for the state to reduce its greenhouse gas (GHG) emissions to 1990 levels by 2020.
 A key component to achieve this reduction is the state’s Cap-and-Trade Program, the only economy-wide carbon market in the U.S. and one of the largest markets in the world.
 The Climate Action Reserve is honored to have earned approval from the Air Resources Board (ARB) to serve as an Offset Project Registry for the Compliance Offset Program under the Cap-and-Trade Program.

 As an approved Offset Project Registry (OPR), the Reserve can issue Registry Offset Credits under ARB Compliance Offset Protocols.
 Registry Offset Credits are not compliance instruments under the Cap-and-Trade Program.
 They must first be transitioned into ARB Offset Credits to be used for compliance under the program.
-With extensive experience and expertise in administering carbon offset projects under similar voluntary protocol it developed, the Reserve is well-qualified to advance the environmental integrity, efficiency and effectiveness of California’s compliance offset program.
+With extensive experience and expertise in administering carbon offset projects under our rigorous early action and voluntary offset protocols, the Reserve is well-qualified to advance the environmental integrity, efficiency and effectiveness of California’s compliance offset program.

 Working with the Reserve